ibm-frontend/fedexercise/README.md

 ![Layout](https://github.com/ibmfrontend/fedexercise/blob/master/assets/fedexercisewf.png)

-This example design is in no way prescriptive on how it must look.
+**This example design is in no way prescriptive on how the app must look.**

 ### Criteria
  - Choice of design, layout and intuitiveness of interface